pudly/schmopera-hugo/content/articles/gimmicks-tactics-discouraging-the-new-.md

 date = "2016-04-09T14:10:00+01:00"
 lastmod = "2016-04-09T16:02:00+01:00"
 publishDate = "2016-04-09T15:18:00+01:00"
-slug = "gimmicks-tactics-discouraging-the-new-"
-title = "Gimmicks &amp; tactics: discouraging the new "
+short_description = "What Christiansen calls gimmicks and tactics, we call creativity.
+In the case of ROH's Lucia, we clearly loved it, so on this particular point, we simply differ in opinion.
+There are \"concept\" productions that have fallen flat for us, too, so we're not out to blindly promote the wild, anything-goes ideas of today's directors.
+But to condemn creativity and attempts at novelty as Christiansen does is shameful." slug = "gimmicks-tactics-discouraging-the-new-" title = "Gimmicks &amp; tactics: discouraging the new "
 +++